-Greet the correct person
+1. Greet the recipient

 Personalizing the salutation shows the hiring manager that you care enough about this job to have done your homework.
 They may also feel more connected to you if they are addressed directly.

-Introduce yourself with enthusiasm
+2. Introduce yourself with enthusiasm

-Keep it short and to the point
+3. Keep it short and to the point

-Keep it clean
+4. Keep it clean

-"Dear Mr. Henry Potter, My name is Jane Doe and I'm thrilled to be applying for the position of Properties Manager that was advertised in the September edition of the Bedford Falls Times.
-I'm confident I am the passionate and hardworking candidate you've been looking for, as my skills and interests—such as x, y, and z—perfectly align with what you're looking for.
-I know I can make a significant contribution to your growing organization, and hope you'll consider for me this incredible opportunity."
+My name is Jane Johnson and I'm applying for the position of Properties Manager that was advertised on LinkedIn.
+I'm confident I am the passionate and hardworking candidate you've been looking for, as my skills, experience, and educational background perfectly align with what you've outlined in the job ad.
+I know I can make a significant contribution to your growing organization and hope you'll consider for me this incredible opportunity."

-LiveCareer has a cover letter builder you can use to create the ideal cover letter introduction, one that will really help you get noticed by employers.
+LiveCareer has a Cover Letter Builder you can use to create the ideal cover letter introduction, one that will really help you get noticed by employers.
 You can also use our cover letter examples to see how the first paragraph of your cover letter should look.